Afemai

 - Interpretation Needs

-- Interpretation may be needed for Afemai speakers in formal settings, particularly for those who are not fluent in English.
+- There may be a need for translation services in healthcare and legal settings for those not fluent in English.

 - Interpreter Notes

-- Interpreters should be familiar with cultural nuances and respectful of traditional communication styles.
+- Interpreters should be aware of cultural nuances in communication and the importance of non-verbal cues.

 - Documentation Traditions